 Each lifecycle will have specific business goals that marketers are looking to achieve as an outcome of a customer going through the lifecycle.

-Examples of common lifecycles include:
+Examples of common lifecycle use cases

 - Customer acquisition with a goal of getting customers from anonymous to known individuals.